lingping-fuzzy/UCI-data-correct-split/README.md

 ## Self Normalizing Neural Networks - Data Correct Splits

 In the paper [Self Normalizing Neural Networks](https://arxiv.org/pdf/1706.02515), some datasets have inconsistencies in the number of classes across training, validation, and test splits.
 For example, the training dataset may contain six classes, while the test dataset only has five classes, and the validation dataset has four classes.
-In such cases, the validation metric score cannot accurately predict the test results.
+In such cases, the validation metric score might not accurately predict the test results.

 ### Repository Contents